Loick Essien: Career

-Essien began his musical career in 2007 when he sang the chorus on Bashy's controversial track, "Black Boys".
+Essien began his musical career in 2007 when he sang the chorus on Bashy's track, "Black Boys".
 Essien was uncredited on the track, however.
 His next appearance was in 2008 when he appeared on rapper Chipmunk's debut single "Beast".
 The single, released on 8 October 2008, debuted at number 181 in the UK Singles Chart and later appeared on the album I Am Chipmunk.
 Essien also featured on artist Bashy's lead single from his upcoming second album, "When the Sky Falls".
 The single, which was released independently on 12 March 2010, debuted at number 114 in the United Kingdom.
 On 12 October 2010, Essien released his debut solo single "Love Drunk" in the United Kingdom through Sony Music, where it debuted at number 56 in the UK chart.
 It was then confirmed in February 2011 that Essien would release his debut album, entitled Identity later that year.
 The second single to be released from the album, entitled "Stuttering" was released on 6 February 2011 and featured rap group N-Dubz, although only Dappy and Fazer appeared in the single's accompanying music video.
 The single marked Essien's top 40 debut, when it charted at number 36 on the UK Singles Chart.